The Other Volcano

 Can you become a hero of modern mythology?

-“The Other Volcano” aims to build a series of semi-domesticated volcanoes, to be housed for a couple of weeks in the living spaces of volunteers.
-These designed supra-natural objects will be large, reaching almost to the ceiling, imposing, and extremely inconvenient – erupting dust and gloop into the living rooms of volunteers seemingly at random.
+“The Other Volcano” is a series of semi-domesticated volcanoes, to be housed for a couple of weeks in the living spaces of volunteers.
+These designed supra-natural objects are large, imposing, and extremely inconvenient – erupting dust and gloop into the living rooms of volunteers seemingly at random.

-With The Other Volcano I will try to question the domestication of nature for entertainment purposes.
+The Other Volcano questions the domestication of nature for entertainment purposes.

 The Other Volcano by Nelly Ben Hayoun -September 2010